|

 "Oh, Sebastian, what a lovely summer its been, just the two of us, Sebastian and Violet, Violet and Sebastian, just the way it's always going to be.
 Oh, we are lucky, my darling, to have one another and need no one else, ever..."

-Cukrowicz leaves the disappeared Mrs. Venable and her mansion to find Catherine, who is moodily observing the dark pool of water before Sebastian's poetry studio.
+Cukrowicz then leaves the disappeared Mrs. Venable and her mansion to find Catherine, who is moodily observing the dark pool of water that is out in front of Sebastian's poetry studio.
 Cukrowicz calls to her and she answers "she's here, Miss Catherine's here," signifying that she is in her right mind (and was, more or less, through the whole story) and they exit together, holding hands.

-Like most Tennessee Williams' movies, the southerners are sweating heavily (particularly poor Albert Dekker).
-Taylor is bathed either in water or sweat during the sections of the story that flashback to "Cabeza de Lobo" ("wolf's head"), but otherwise she, Clift, Hepburn and the headless Sebastian seem cool and collected through most of the tale, batting the dialogue back and forth, piecing together the mystery of what happened to Catherine and Sebastian on their fatal Mediterranean holiday.
+Like most Tennessee Williams' movies, the Southerners are sweating heavily (particularly poor Albert Dekker).
+Taylor is bathed either in water or sweat during the sections of the story that flashback to "Cabeza de Lobo," but otherwise she, Clift, Hepburn and the headless Sebastian seem cool and collected through most of the tale, batting the dialogue back and forth, piecing together the mystery of what happened to Catherine and Sebastian on their gruesome Mediterranean holiday.

 But the mystery that shadows the whole film is Sebastian and his mother.
 As much as Sebastian groomed Catherine for her role to procure "contacts" for him while they were in Europe, a role she was awarded after Mrs. Venable lost her spot due to a "hysterical stroke," more so in the film is the evidence that Mrs. Venable groomed Sebastian for a particular role from his birth, that jesters chair beside her throne no novelty, but a task to perform.